thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 * IDE: Visual Studio Code
 * Server: Open Liberty
 * Framework: MicroProfie
-* Maven: Java project organization
+* Java project organization: Maven

 ---

 # How to setup and run JUnit tests on the OpenLiberty development server?

-To setup JUnit tests to run directly on the same OpenLiberty server as the microservice application you have to provide a `test` folder in the `src` folder.
-The image below shows the folders of that project.
+To setup JUnit tests and run them directly on the same OpenLiberty server as the microservice application, we have to provide a `test` folder in the `src` folder of our Java project.
+The image below shows the folders of my example project.

 ![open-liberty-junit-01-folderstructure](images/open-liberty-junit-01-folderstructure.png)

 In the `pom.xml` file you need to add the JUnit depencencies.
-The `junit-jupiter-api` and the `junit-jupiter-engine`are the basics.
+The `junit-jupiter-api` and the `junit-jupiter-engine` which are the basics for the Unit tests.
 With the `junit-jupiter-params` depencency we can define later a parameterized test.

-Here are the needed depencencies.
+Here are the needed depencencies for JUnit in the `pom.xml`.

 ```xml
 	<!-- JUnit Test -->